iqbal-lab-org/paper_gramtools_nesting/README.md

 Intro
 ======
-This is the repository for the paper *Enabling multiscale variation analysis with genome graphs*.
+This is the repository for the paper *Gramtools enables multiscale variation analysis with genome graphs*.

 It is divided into snakemake workflows, one folder each in analysis/workflows.